-Serve this healthy Pumpkin Broiled Scallop Gratin with some crusty bread to soak up the sauce, and something light and fresh like a green salad.
+Serve this healthy scallop gratin with some crusty bread to soak up the sauce, honey balsamic brussels sprouts, and a glass of crisp hard apple cider.

-- 6 oz sea scallops (3-5 per person, depending on the size of scallops) Orca Bay scallops recommended
+- 6 ounces sea scallops (3-5 per person, depending on the size of scallops)

 - 3 button mushrooms, sliced